East Pakistan Air Operations (1971): 1965 Indo-Pakistani War: Eastern Theater

-The air forces of both countries launched attacks against each other's bases in the eastern theater as soon as hostilities commenced in September 1965.
+The air forces of both countries launched attacks against each other's bases in the eastern theater, as soon as hostilities commenced in September 1965.
 The IAF bombed airfields and airstrips located in East Pakistan (at Chittagong, Dhaka, Lalmunirhat Airport, and Jessore), while the PAF managed to launch two celebrated raids on the Indian Air Force base at Kalaikunda, near Kharagpur, in West Bengal.
 The PAF raids, a five-plane strike which had achieved total surprise, was followed up by a four-plane attack, which was opposed by Indian Interceptors, took place on 7 September, destroying several English Electric Canberra bombers and de Havilland Vampire aircraft on the ground, while the IAF claimed 2 aerial kills (Pakistani sources record 1 F-86 lost).
 The PAF also launched attacks on Bagdogra on 10 September and Barrackpore on 14 September, with varying results.
-The IAF hit back with more airstrikes on Dacca, Jessore, and Lalmunirhat, these failed to destroy any aircraft.
+The IAF hit back with more airstrikes on Dacca, Jessore, and Lalmonirhat Airport, these failed to destroy any aircraft.
 Mid-air interceptions and dogfights rarely happened, and barring some skirmishing between the EPR and BSF along the border, the air forces of both countries were responsible for most of the combat activity in the eastern theater during the 1965 war.
 The final tally was 12 Indian aircraft destroyed on the ground (PAF claim 21 aircraft destroyed), 2 Pakistani Sabres shot down, (the PAF records one aircraft lost), and 1 PAF Sabre lost due to an accident.
 Following the war, the IAF continued its steady growth in combat capacity and logistical capabilities, while Pakistan boosted its squadron strength to 20 Canadair F-86 Sabres (although it neglected to expand its operational infrastructure substantially).

 PAF during Operation Searchlight in 1971

-PAF had twenty Canadair Sabre (No 14.
-Squadron Tail-choppers OC Wing Commander Muhammad Afzal Chawdhary), three T-33 trainers, and two Aerospatiale Alouette III helicopters stationed in East Pakistan, while "Log Flight" of Army Aviation Squadron No. 4 under Major Liakat Bhukhari contained two Mil Mi-8 and two Alouette III helicopters.
-PAF operational effectiveness suffered to some degree because most Bengali pilots and technicians (almost 50% of the 1222 PAF personnel in East Pakistan) had been grounded during the political unrest of March 1971.
+PAF had sixteen Canadair Sabre (No 14.
+Squadron OC Wing Commander Muhammad Afzal Chawdhary), two T-33 trainers, and two Aerospatiale Alouette III helicopters stationed in East Pakistan, while "Log Flight" of Army Aviation Squadron No. 4 under Major Liakat Bhukhari contained two Mil Mi-8 and two Alouette III helicopters.
+PAF operational effectiveness suffered to some degree because all Bengali pilots and technicians (about half of the 1222 PAF personnel in East Pakistan) had been grounded during the political unrest of March 1971.
 Air Commodore Mitty Masud commanded the PAF detachment in East Pakistan.
 When Operation Searchlight was launched to quell the Awami League-led political movement, the PAF contribution was crucial to its success.
-No. 4 Army Aviation squadron's full contingent of six Mil Mi-8 and four Alouette III helicopters were stationed in Dacca on 14 April, commanded by Lt.
+No. 4 Army Aviation squadron's full contingent of six Mil Mi-8 and six Alouette III helicopters were stationed in Dacca on 14 April, commanded by Lt.
 Col. Abdul Latif Awan.
 The PAF also requisitioned and rigged with light weapons numerous cropdusters and other light civilian aircraft to augment its reconnaissance and ground attack capabilities.